 Highlight your strengths.
 Discuss why you're good at balancing the user experience, technical issues, and business-focused decisions.
 Provide an example of a time during your career when you were successful.
 Mention how you supported your team during the process and any specific metrics showing how the company benefited.

 Product managers, especially in larger firms, will work with a wide range of specialists.
-With this interview question, they're asking about how you handle different types of different personalities and positions.
+With this interview question, they're asking about how you handle different types of personalities and positions.

 Show your prospective employer that you’re respectful to your team of different professionals.
 This means you can have a hands-off approach that allows everyone to feel empowered in their roles.
 As a leader, you'll need to build the confidence and abilities of the people you work with.
 Share how you plan to communicate in a way that supports everyone.